KCS-LLC/Arcane-Ascension-Puzzle-Spires/ability_implementation_status.md

     *   **To Reach 100:** (Already at 100)

 *   **Gust of Wind**
-    *   **Score:** 50/100
+    *   **Score:** 100/100
-    *   **Reasoning:** The core unified targeting system has been implemented and is functional.
-The "Gust of Wind" ability now correctly initiates targeting mode and processes a selected row for rotation.
-The next steps involve refining the UI feedback and refactoring "Quick Swap" to use this new system.
+    *   **Reasoning:** The ability is fully implemented.
+It correctly uses the unified targeting system to get two clicks from the player, determines the direction, and performs the row/column rotation.
+UI prompts, animations, and the final board state change are all functional.
-    *   **To Reach 100:** Refine UI feedback for targeting (e.g., visual selection of row/column).
-Refactor "Quick Swap" to utilize the new unified targeting system.
+    *   **To Reach 100:** (Already at 100)

 ---